Boost Your Rust 🦀 Development with Hot Reload using cargo-watch

 Motivation

-background are pretty familiar with the package called nodemon
+Most of the developers with a node.js background are pretty familiar with the package called nodemon.

-is a tool is automatically restarting the node application whenever we change a file in a directory.
+nodemon is a tool is automatically restarting the node application whenever we change a file in a directory.
 This is tremendously useful during development, as we don't have to restart the application manually every time we make a change.
 And as we all know, we developers are lazy!

-, which is a command-line tool that runs arbitrary commands when files change.
+Or you may be familiar with the tool called entr, which is a command-line tool that runs arbitrary commands when files change.

 In this blog article, I will show you a similar command-line tool with the same productivity boost but for Rust.
-This tool is called cargo-watch
+This tool is called cargo-watch.

-What is cargo-watch
+What is cargo-watch?

-watches your Rust project for any changes and runs cargo commands when a change is detected.
+cargo-watch watches your Rust project for any changes and runs cargo commands when a change is detected.
 The installation is very simple, just run the following command:

 cargo install cargo-watch